The Coronavirus Job Retention Scheme has been extended until the end of September 2021.

-For claim periods until January 2021, employees will receive 80% of their usual salary for hours not worked, up to a maximum of £2,500 per month.
+The UK Government will pay employees 80% of their usual salary for hours not worked, up to a maximum of £2,500 per month until the end of June 2021.

 Which employers can claim?